DzmitryPihulski/MachineLearningUniversityProject/README.md

 This repository contains code and data for a research project focused on evaluating different kernels used in the One-Class SVM (OC-SVM) algorithm for one-class classification problems.
 The objective of this study is to assess the upper bound on the fraction of training errors based on text embeddings of political and non-political content.

+**Reproducibility**: To ensure reproducibility, we recommend downloading the pre-collected datasets (links provided in the data section below) rather than re-scraping the data, as websites may have changed or become unavailable since data collection.
+The experiments can then be reproduced by running files 01-04 with the provided datasets.

 ## 1. List and Description of Files

 ### 1.1 Data